jailln/UDV-server/README.md

 You must fill these information. *Note: `MATERIALIZED_VIEW_NAME` must start with a letter.*

-It also takes an optionnal argument : `-t` or `--temporal`.
+It also takes an optional argument : `-t` or `--temporal`.
 If set, the materialized view will also contain the years of constructions and years of demolitions of the buildings.